System Setup

 To change the color, double-click on the colored square in the column.

-Gain & target
+Gain and target

 The column allows for adjustment of the gain of each capture, in decibels.